riskframe/ai-rmm/framework/measure-1.3.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Measure 1.3
-## Measure 1.3: Internal experts who did not serve as front-line developers for the system and/or independent assessors are involved in regular assessments and updates.
-Domain experts, users, AI actors external to the team that developed or deployed the AI system, and affected communities are consulted in support of assessments as necessary per organizational risk tolerance.
+> Internal experts who did not serve as front-line developers for the system and/or independent assessors are involved in regular assessments and updates.
+Domain experts, users, AI actors external to the team that developed or deployed the AI system, and affected communities are consulted in support of assessments as necessary per organizational risk tolerance. [@playbook]

 ### Measure 1.3.1.
 Engage Internal and External Expertise.